chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 Checking for es_upgrade

-Done with Migration
- Please wait for some time to reindex the data
+Once you are done with migration, wait for some time to reindex the data.

 ----------------------------------------------
 Chef-automate start